Weight plate: Vinyl plates

 Standard (25 mm hole) "vinyl" plates are often sold paired with dumbbells or barbells as a low-cost option for casual strength training.
 These plates are made of cement or sand coated with a polyvinyl chloride sheath.
 The cement tends to break down over time and leak out of holes in the sheath, and the weights are less dense than iron so that fewer fit on a given bar.

 Weight stacks

 Weight machines commonly use specialized sets of plates (called "weight stacks"), consisting of a set of rectangular plates mounted on rails.
-The load is transmitted to the user of the machine via a cable and pulley arrangement.
-The weight used is selected by inserting a pin in the stack that causes each plate above the pin to be pulled by the cable.
-This arrangement is known as a "selectorized" weight machine.
+Through a cable and pulley system, the burden is transferred to the machine's user.
+By placing a pin in the stack that causes the cable to pull on each plate above the pin, the weight is selected.
+We refer to this configuration as a "selectorized" weight machine.

 Some weight machines, such as the sled-type leg press, or the Smith machine, are designed to be loaded with Olympic plates instead of using a cable-driven stack.